How do you translate the expression to catch fire in Italian?

 To catch a thief

-There’s more than a kind of fire in Italian.
+There’s more than one kind of fire in Italian.
 When we talk about a fire that sparks on its own, we use incendio instead of fuoco.

 Incendio in cucina